Skip to content

 6. Fever

-When we understand the various bloating causes, it is easier to come up with a plan of action to address what is really going on beneath the surface.
+When we understand the various causes of bloating, it is easier to come up with a plan of action to address what is really going on beneath the surface.
+Feeling bloated occasionally isn’t necessarily a cause for concern, but understanding the causes of bloating will help you determine if you need to make a few simple adjustments or if bigger long-term lifestyle changes need to be made.

 1. Constipation

-If you haven’t been going regularly, there’s a reason why you feel bloated.
+If you haven’t been having regular bowel movements, there’s a reason why you feel bloated.
 When your stool sits in your colon, bacteria continue to ferment whatever is there, leading to more bulk in your stool and gas that is unable to pass through.

 2. Gas

-Gas happens, and when it does your gastrointestinal tract is responsible for moving it through so you can get it out through flatulation.
+Gas happens, and when it does, your gastrointestinal tract is responsible for moving it through so you can get it out through flatulence or belching.
 However, sometimes your gastrointestinal tract lags behind and gas ends up building up in your intestines leading to bloat.

 3. Certain foods

-Like most other aspects of health, problems can be caused by underlying food intolerances or hard-to-digest foods.
+Like most other aspects of health, problems can be caused by underlying food intolerances, such as a sensitivity to lactose, or other hard-to-digest foods.
 FODMAP intolerance is one of the major contributors for people with chronic bloat.

 This fermentation releases hydrogen gas that could lead to distension of the intestines, which can cause bloating.
 Some foods that are high in FODMAPs are onions, cabbage, apples, and beans – a very common source of bloating in many individuals.